cqse/teamscale-jacoco-agent/agent/README.md

   ```
   More information on the test details can be found in TEST_IMPACT_ANALYSIS_DOC.

-- `[POST] /test/end/{externalId}` Signals to the agent that the test with the given externalId has just finished.
+- `[POST] /test/end/{uniformPath}` Signals to the agent that the test with the given uniformPath has just finished.
   Optionally the query can have a `result` query parameter attached to indicate the test execution result.
 It can be
   set to one of the following values: `PASSED`, `IGNORED`, `SKIPPED`, `FAILURE`, `ERROR`.
 Additionally the last three
   values can have additional information attached to the body of the request with a stacktrace for example.